nadirdurrani/nadirdurrani.github.io/_news/announcement_2.md

 <h2 style="color: green">July—Dec 2023</h2>

+I will be serving as an Action Editor for the EACL, NAACL, ACL conferences in the ACL Rolling Review.

 > Thrilled to share that our paper titled <a href="https://arxiv.org/pdf/2301.12608.pdf"> Evaluating Neuron Interpretation Methods of NLP Models </a> has been accepted at NeurIPS 2023.

 Want to benchmark LLMs for your language or specific downstream tasks? <a href="https://arxiv.org/pdf/2308.04945.pdf"> LLMeBench </a> enables effortless benchmarking using a wide range of NLP tasks across multiple LLMs and is easily customizable.
 Please find more details <a href="https://github.com/qcri/LLMeBench"> here. </a>